 Contributing to the Educational and Economic Welfare of South Carolina

-- SCICU’s member colleges and universities serve the needs of more than 30,000 undergraduate and graduate students.
+- SCICU’s member colleges and universities educate and inspire more than 36,000 undergraduate and graduate students throughout South Carolina.

-- While enrolling approximately 14% of all undergraduates in the state, SCICU member colleges and universities award 23% of the state’s bachelor degrees.
+- While enrolling approximately 15% of all undergraduates in the state, SCICU’s 21 member colleges and universities award nearly 24% of the state’s bachelor degrees.

 - Our colleges and universities have an average Student-to-Faculty Ratio of 14-to-1.

 - Our independent institutions are diverse and have served the state’s minority communities for many generations.
 Nealy half – 47% – of our students identify as minority and 28% identify as African American.